Eight Stories Inside Quebec

-Eight Stories Inside Quebec was a Canadian documentary television miniseries which aired on CBC Television in 1966.
+Eight Stories Inside Quebec is a Canadian documentary television miniseries which aired on CBC Television in 1966.

 Premise

 This series of eight documentaries concerned Quebec life and culture, presented for an English-Canadian audience, hosted by Peter Desbarats who later hosted La Difference.

 Production

 CBC Montreal produced all episodes except "What Went Wrong with Belgium?" which was produced out of CBC's London bureau in conjunction with Aujourd'hui, a French-language series.

 Scheduling

 This half-hour series was broadcast Wednesdays at 10:30 p.m.
 (Eastern) from 20 July to 7 September 1966.